top of page

 Invent!
 There are all kinds of ways to make volumes of light.
-Everyone loves to see new lantern forms.
-There are workshops and lantern kits for sale in advance of each of our parades to make it easy for folks to join in the fun.
-But wait until you see the fantastic and elaborate lanterns people bring to the parade!
-You'll want to up your game.
+Think Mardi Gras in lantern form with a puppetry bent.
 Your creative play is a gift to us all.
 We cannot wait to see what you make!
 Here are some ideas to get you started.
 All are battery-operated lights sourced on-line or sometimes at the Dollar store.
 They are ordered from easy to challenging.
 Check out the videos of some amazing lantern parades around the world at the end.

 GLOBE LANTERNS

 You can decorate globe lanterns with colored tissue paper and make dimensional bits with construction paper and hot glue.
 We like them up on a stick for parade with a battery-operated light inside.
 There are lots of examples of those in the lantern workshop gallery.
 These are made in China for their many ancient lantern festival traditions.
 There are many vendors online for lanterns and battery-operated lights.
-They are also available at Richard's Variety store in Atlanta.
+Tap lights with stickie on the back are easiest.
+Add arms and cut-out hands on roasting sticks and you can have an easy lantern puppet !

 ACCORDION LANTERNS